syncfusion-content/blazor-docs/blazor/maps/color-mapping.md

 ![Blazor Maps with Bubbles Color Mapping](./images/Colormapping/blazor-maps-bubble-color-mapping.PNG)

-## Adding color mapping using shapefile
+## Applying color mapping for the shapes in the Maps shapefile

-To add the color mapping using shapefile in the Maps similarly as GEOJSON format data.
+To apply the color mapping for the shapes in the Maps shapefile, following a similar approach as with GEOJSON format data.
 Instead of binding the GEOJSON format data, you can bind the shapefile format.
-Please refer the link [How to add shapefile format data in the Maps](shape-file).
+For more information about the Shapefile, please refer to the link [How to add shapefile format data in the Maps](shape-file).